lokendra93/date29/README.md

 # date29
-This is a git &amp; Github class
+This is a git &amp; Github class.